Awesome Guide for Brisbane Kids Who Love Astronomy

 Brisbane Astronomical Society

 The Brisbane Astronomical Society is a group of enthusiastic amateur astronomers who love to share their knowledge of astronomy and impart practical advice for both novice and experienced observers, making it the perfect starting point for kids who are interested in astronomy.
-They offer FREE public viewing nights open to members and non-members, held once per month on a Saturday night at Mt Coot-tha.
-These public viewing nights offer the opportunity to explore the night sky through a telescope and gain knowledge of astronomical features, from marvelling at the impressive views of the moon’s mountain ranges and craters, to observing the stars and planets.
-Visit their website at bas.asn.au for dates of upcoming viewing nights, and since these events are always subject to the weather, we advise that you check their website or Facebook page before heading out.
+Whilst the society’s very popular viewing nights at Mt Coot-tha are currently on hold due to COVID, they hold many events for members throughout the year, including telescope evenings and observatory nights.
+Visit their website at bas.asn.au for dates of upcoming events, or head to their Facebook page for the latest updates.

 Redlands Astronomical Society